SSuraj1409/SSuraj1409/README.md

 ### **Smart Trash Bin Sorter (Year 1 Prototype)**

-An early-stage physical computing project that combines basic machine learning and Arduino automation to classify waste using image recognition.

-Built using Google Teachable Machine and integrated with Arduino through serial communication to trigger sorting actions.
+Developed the Smart Trash Bin Sorter, an automated system that classifies waste as either recyclable or biodegradable using image recognition and Arduino-based automation.

+The AI model was built using Google Teachable Machine and integrated with an Arduino-based system, serving as a foundation for understanding machine learning concepts and hardware–software integration.
+This project later evolved into a more advanced deep learning system.

 🔧 **Technologies Used:** Python, Arduino, Google Teachable Machine, Serial Communication

 🧠 **Key Features:**
-- Basic image classification using a custom-trained model
+- Image classification using a model trained with Google Teachable Machine
-- Real-time webcam input for waste detection
+- Real-time webcam-based waste detection
-- Arduino-based sorting mechanism
+- Arduino-controlled sorting mechanism
 - Serial communication between software and hardware

-📈 **What I Learned:**
+📚 **Key Learnings:**
 - Fundamentals of machine learning and computer vision
-- Hardware–software integration using Arduino
+- Hands-on experience with Arduino and physical computing
+- Integration of software models with hardware systems
 - Importance of dataset quality and real-world testing

 🔗 [Smart Trash Bin Sorter (Arduino Project)](https://github.com/SSuraj1409/Smart-Trash-Bin-Sorter/blob/main/README.md)
 ---

 <h2>🌐 Web Development Projects</h2>